 The minutes of a general meeting should generally include:

-- any resoltution/s proposed and their results (ie whether or not they passed)
+any resolutions proposed and their results (ie whether or not they passed)

-- a list of member for and against the resolution/s
+a list of shareholders for and against each resolution